-The CHIS 2021-2022 interviewing workforce was a combination of SSRS-experienced and newly hired data collectors who spent at least a few weeks interviewing on less complex jobs.
-After all training sessions were held, 209 SSRS data collectors and partners had successfully completed the training.
-New interviewers were recruited for the CHIS team if they pick up the basic interviewer training materials quickly and demonstrated good work habits such as excellent attendance, volunteering for extra shifts, having a better-than-average production rate, and demonstrated excellent teamwork skills.
+The CHIS 2023 interviewing workforce was a combination of SSRS-experienced and newly hired data collectors who spent at least a few weeks interviewing on less complex jobs.
+After all training sessions were held, 155 SSRS data collectors and partners successfully completed the training.
+New interviewers were recruited for the CHIS team if they mastered the basic interviewer training materials and demonstrated positive work habits such as excellent attendance, volunteering for extra shifts, having a better-than-average production rate, and demonstrated exceptional teamwork skills.

-SSRS recruits new data collectors through a variety of measures including current employee referrals and online job search tools, including Indeed, and the SSRS website.
+SSRS recruits new data collectors through several pathways, including current employee referrals and online job search tools, including Indeed, LinkedIn, as well as the SSRS website.

-Additionally, all prospective hires for interviewer positions at SSRS go through the following steps, and SSRS holds all external partners to the same hiring standards:
+All prospective hires for interviewer positions at SSRS go through the following steps, and SSRS holds all external partners to the same hiring standards:

-- A candidate interview that includes factual and behavioral questions to assess professionalism, reliability and work style. - A mock interview conducted to assess comprehension and diction - A Learning Management On-line Assessment to assess comprehension/retention and ability to follow directions - Any potential new recruits for the CHIS would undergo this standard interviewing process.
+- A candidate interview that includes factual and behavioral questions to assess professionalism, reliability, and work style. - A mock interview is conducted to assess comprehension and diction. - A Learning Management On-line Assessment to assess comprehension/retention and ability to follow directions. - Any potential new recruits for the CHIS would undergo this standard interviewing process.

-Those who successfully completed their interview and met the standards of the SSRS site managers then commenced with general training.
-General training for interviewers consists of three days of trainer-led virtual classroom work with a focus on general survey work and concepts.
+Those who successfully completed their interview and met the standards of the SSRS managers then commenced with general training.
+General training for new interviewers consists of three days of trainer-led virtual classroom work with a focus on general survey work and concepts.
 This includes call listening, role playing and participating in limited dialing on a basic (not complex) study.
 All candidates are reviewed on their performance on the phone and given comprehensive feedback.

-The fourth day of training for new interviewers is a full shift of dialing with a dedicated offline staff member who assists with the interview and provides side by side coaching.
+The fourth day of training for new interviewers is a full shift of dialing with a dedicated staff member who assists with the interview and provides side by side coaching.